Vansittart Island

 Vansittart Island, also known as Gun Carriage Island, is a granite island with an area of 800 hectare.
 The island is part of Tasmania's Vansittart Island Group, lying in eastern Bass Strait between Flinders and Cape Barren Islands in the Furneaux Group.

-"Vansittart Island, named for its iconic Gun Carriage Hill, stands as a serene granite sanctuary surrounded by the waters of Bass Strait.
-It holds a rich blend of natural beauty, wildlife, and history nestled between Tasmania’s larger islands."
+Vansittart Island is a serene granite sanctuary surrounded by the waters of Bass Strait.
+It is a rich blend of natural beauty, wildlife and history, nestled between Tasmania’s larger islands.

-It is partly private property and partly leasehold land and is currently used for grazing Wiltshire Horn sheep.
+It is partly private property and partly leasehold land, and is currently used for grazing Wiltshire Horn sheep.
 The island is part of the Franklin Sound Islands Important Bird Area, identified as such by BirdLife International because it holds over 1% of the world populations of six bird species.